JayceeS666/fhrs-low-rating-prediction/README.md

 I've already bundled the data in `data/`, so:

-I ran this on Python 3.10 — didn't try anything newer, but heads up: really new Python versions (3.13+) sometimes trip up on packaging with some of these libraries, so I'd stick to 3.9-3.12 if you're setting up from scratch.
+I ran this on Python 3.10 and Python 3.13.
+I didn't try other Python versions, so I would first recommend running them with these two versions.

 ```bash
 pip install -r requirements.txt